Sperm donor, surrogacy and co-parenting laws in Canada

-Like the UK, Canada is one of the most advanced countries in the world regarding sperm donation and artificial repoduction laws, and LGTB parenting rights.
+Like the UK, Canada is one of the most progressive nations regarding sperm donation and artificial reproduction laws, and LGTB parenting rights.
 Artificial insemination and other ART procedures are opened to lesbians and singles, free sperm donors can be anonymous or known, and same sex parenting is legally possible.
-Yet Canadian laws still lack harmonization regarding surrogacy agreements, attribution of parentage and adoption access to same sex couples jointly.
-Also, like almost anywhere else in the world, co-parenting agreements for more than 2 parents are not as such contemplated by law.
+Legislation related to adoption, surrogacy and parentage differs according to provinces and territories.
+Additionally, co-parenting arrangements involving more than two parents are not legally binding, as is the case for most countries throughout the world.

 Donor Conception (embryo, egg and sperm donation) in Canada